Code-Institute-Submissions/Milestone2-Interactive-Frontend/specialremarks-js.md

 <h2> function notMatched() </h2>

-After cards have entirely turned, popup is show to user to inform about no luck.
+After cards have entirely turned, popup is provided to inform about no luck.
-Another delay is applied to make it possible to memorize the position of no matching cards.
+Another delay is applied to make it possible to memorize the position of not matching cards.
 Cards are turned back by removing classes.
 Current player is being changed and whoIsNext popup is called.